MILL5/yocto/README.md

 #### Memory Management ####

-Singleton and PerThread instance lifetimes are managed by the container.
-When the container is destroyed, so are the Singleton and PerThread instances.
+Singleton, PerThread, and Pooled instance lifetimes are managed by the container.
+When the container is destroyed, so are the Singleton, PerThread and Pooled instances.
 This includes calling Dispose() on those objects that support IDisposable.

 We now do instance tracking for Multi-instance objects that support IDisposable.
 We use weak references to allow instances to be cleaned up.
 However, if an instance was not cleaned up (i.e. resource leak) and the container is being disposed, we will call Dispose() for you.